daattali/beautiful-jekyll/_posts/2022-08-06-opp-real-world-data-generation.md

 ```
 Note, that in the `generate_data` function, we utilize the `regular` patern twice, before and after generating the `omission` chunk.

-As mentioned before, to initialize our data generator, we need to define the lower and the uppre limit of the values, average batch duration, average time window between batches, and the start time:
+As mentioned before, to initialize our data generator, I need to define the lower and the uppre limit of the values, average batch duration, average time window between batches, and the start time:

 ```python
 dg = FlowSensorDataGenerator(